moxiegirl/tutorial-changes/browser-introduction.md

 <!-- /TOC -->

-## Understand the Blockstack Browser
+## Understand the Blockstack Authenticator

-Through the Blockstack browser you can create an identity.
+Through the Blockstack authemticator application you can create an identity.
 An identity represents you as you interact with others through Dapps.
-The Blockstack browser is itself, a smiple Dapp.
+The Blockstack authenticator is itself, a smiple Dapp.
 It allows you to:

 * create one or more identities
 * send and receive bitcoin
 * manage the storage of your profile and application data
 * find and launch Dapps

+There are editorions of the Blockstack Authenticator, the web edition is an application you access through your web browser by simply [visit the applications' address](https://browser.blockstack.org/) in your computer's browser.
+You can also install the authenticator as a client application on your computer.

-There are two versions of the Blockstack Browser, a web edition and a local edition.
-If all you want to do is create, manage, and fund an identity you can s[imply use the web edition](https://browser.blockstack.org/).
-If you want to interact with Dapps built with the Blockstack platform or develop a Dapp yourself, you need to download and install the browser's local edition.
+If all you want to do is create, manage, and fund an identity and then interact with Dapps, you can simply use the web edition.
+If you have concerns about net censorship, hightened security concerns, or develop a Dapp yourself, you may want to download and install the authenticator's client edition.

+## Using the Authenticator on public computers

+Before you use the web application, it is important to note that once you log into the application with the brower, your session does not expire until you choose **Settings > RESET BROWSER**.
+For this reason, you should be careful when using the authenticator on public computers.

+If you are in a library, for example, and log into the authenticator, simply closing the tab or even rebooting the computer does not log you out.
+Instead, you should be sure to choose **Settings > RESET BROWSER** before leaving the web application.

+For more informatin about your identity and the authenticator, see [Get and use a Blockstack IDs](ids-introduction.md).

-## Install the local browser
+## Install the client edition

+Remember, for most users the Blockstack Authenticator web application should suffice.
+You only need to install the client if you have additional, advanced concerns about Internet or identity.
+Though not required, some Dapp developrs may find it useful to install the client edition.

-The Blockstack Browser installer is a _multiple-context_ installer.
+The Blockstack Authenticator installer is a _multiple-context_ installer.
 If you run it as a user, the installation is avalable only for that user.
 If you install as administrator, the installation installs for all users.
 To find an installer for your operating system, visit [the Blockstack install page](https://blockstack.org/install).

 ### On Mac